nikhilgugwad/Shopify-Admin-Panel/README.md

-# Shopify E-commerce Admin Panel
+# Shopify - Admin Panel

 This admin panel is a part of the Shopify e-commerce project and has been built using Vite and React.